Codecademy/docs/content/html/concepts/tags/terms/blink/blink.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `<blink>` tag is an obsolete tag that was used historically to make text flash on and off.
-It is non-standard, depreciated, and not part of the HTML specifications.
+It is non-standard, depreciated, and not part of the current [HTML specifications](https://html.spec.whatwg.org/).

-Using this element is a bad design practice and is discouraged by accessibility standards.
-The CSS specification allows browsers to ignore this tag.
+Using this element is a bad design practice and is discouraged by [accessibility standards](https://www.w3.org/WAI/standards-guidelines/wcag/).
+The [CSS specification](https://www.w3.org/TR/css-2021/) allows browsers to ignore this tag.

 ## Syntax